 - My FANTASTIC Teak Cutting & Charcuterie Board & Compartments

 - Microplane Artisan Ribbon Grater

-- Reditainer Extreme Freezer Containers
+- Reditainer Extreme Freezer Containers and Freezer Labels

 - OXO Stainless Steel Tongs

 Caring is sharing!
 If you would like to support This Old Gal, please share this recipe on Social Media, so that I can continue to bring you more wonderful recipes!